-Tactical level - When EOD teams20 are tasked, it is likely that it is in conjunction with other UN assets such as FP cordon and security assets or search assets.
+Tactical level - When EOD teams19 are tasked, it is likely that it is in conjunction with other UN assets such as FP cordon and security assets or search assets.
 Each TCC deploying EOD assets on a UN mission must give special consideration to the tactical C2 of the EOD team commander and their relationship to other units and subunits on scene and their respective command elements.
 TCC commanders must appraise themselves of the technical expertise of the EOD commander and take due cognizance of his recommendations.
-While EOD units may in some occasions have Counter Radio21-controlled Warfare (CREW)22 assets and even search assets organic to them with established C2, in situations where this is not the case, the C2 between these assets needs to be clearly outlined23.
+While EOD units may in some occasions have Counter Radio20-Controlled IED Electronic Warfare (CREW)21 assets and even search assets organic to them with established C2, in situations where this is not the case, the C2 between these assets needs to be clearly outlined22.
 In the case where an EOD unit is working with a search unit, it is essential to establish who has C2 during various phases of the operation and how C2 is handed over.
 In the wider picture, the C2 between the FP cordon and security assets, and the EOD unit need to be addressed.
 In the case that the local infantry commander has C2 of the operation, does this extend inside the cordon and evacuation, or is this under the C2 of the EOD unit commander?
 A common approach to these C2 issues during an EOD task is that an Incident Control Point (ICP) is established by the Incident Commander (IC) in a location that makes the best tactical sense.
 Typically, the tactical commander of the unit providing local security is the IC and has C2 of the overall IED incident.
 The IC will coordinate the operation with advice from the EOD operator and other supporting capabilities.
 The EOD operator will advise the IC and is best practice to have C2 within the EOD cordon.
 At the completion of the task, full incident reporting is submitted to the EODCC and the Force HQ in accordance with mission Standard Operating Procedures (SOPs).

 Support level - C2 within the EOD unit needs to be addressed and in particular the C2 relationship between the EOD unit and any attached assets need to be considered e.g. CREW operator or signalers, FP assets, communications specialists and medics.
 This is particularly important considering that EOD capabilities need to be scalable i.e. have the flexibility to be increased in size and personnel have the adaptability to do so seamlessly to achieve the capability to defeat the threat faced.
-Another example of C2 considerations with support elements and an EOD unit is when deployed by non-standard vehicle means e.g. by helicopter or boat.
-In such a case, what is the C2 between the EOD unit commander and /or the EOD TL and the relevant support element commander in terms of the planning for the proposed landing and recovery sites?
-Such C2 relationships need to be explicitly articulated in an appropriate orders group.
+Another example of C2 considerations with support elements and an EOD unit is when deployed by non-standard vehicle means e.g. by helicopter